Updated: January 17, 2018

 A rookie trader could get lucky to turn a $250 trading account into $500 – that is still a 100% return.

 However, when you begin trading, you’ll find out on your own that you can measure trading success with a lot of more realistic metrics that doesn’t involve percentage returns.
-Victor Alagbe, an analyst at 24option notes that a “better metric for measuring trading success is the risk-reward quotient of your trades.”
+Victor Alagbe, a financial analyst notes that a “better metric for measuring trading success is the risk-reward quotient of your trades.”

 In essence, measuring how much money you risk in relation to how much money you make can give you an insight into the quality of your performance as a trader.